Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 The total number of hours is based on an approximate 1:1 ratio between time spent in the classroom and time spent practicing or studying independently.

-How to calculate the required time?
+How do you calculate the required time?

 Imagine you spend 12 to 15 hours per week focussed effectively on your language, including classroom training.